douglasgreen/config-setup/README.md

 operation using use subdirectories of the `var/cache` directory.
 These directories are automatically created by the `bin/copy_files.php` script if they don't exist.

+## Troubleshooting

+Sometimes Rector has trouble deleting files from the cache and gives errors.
+When that happens, just `rm -Rf var/*` and rerun `composer install`.

 ## More Information

 For more information about the decisions behind configuration choices, see